mikesouza/serverless-import-apigateway/README.md

         Name: ExportedApiGatewayRestApi
 ```

-Now if you want to create another service and add additional endpoints to this existing API Gateway, Serverless supports [configuring](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml) the AWS provider to have a service use an existing API Gateway with something like the following:
+Now if you want to create another service and add additional endpoints to this existing API Gateway, Serverless supports [configuring](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml) the AWS provider to have use an existing API Gateway with something like the following:

 ```yaml
 service: second-service